c-rizz/lr_gym/README.md

  * **PandaEffortKeepVarPose** again features an effort-controller Panda arm, the objective is to keep the panda arm end effector in a specific pose that changes between each episode (this environment has not been solved)
  * **PandaMoveitReachingEnv** features a Panda arm controlled in cartesian space with moveit.
-The objective is to keep the panda arm end effector in a specific pose that does not vary between episodes
+The objective is to keep the panda arm end effector in a specific pose that does not vary between episodes. **This environment work both in simulation and in the real.**
  * **PandaMoveitVarReachingEnv** features a Panda arm controlled in cartesian space with moveit.
-The objective is to keep the panda arm end effector in a specific pose that changes between each episode
+The objective is to keep the panda arm end effector in a specific pose that changes between each episode. **This environment work both in simulation and in the real.**
  * **PandaMoveitPick** features a Panda arm controlled in cartesian space via Moveit, it is also possible to control the Franka Hand gripper.
 The goal is to pick an object placed on the ground in front of tthe robot and lift it up. **This environment work both in simulation and in the real.**

 Scripts that solve or test each of these evironments in different ways are available in the examples folder.
 PandaEffortKeepVarPose and PandaMoveiPick currently do not have a working solve script.